 Where is MT at today?

 - Online free automated translation: Google Translate is the leader here and the most commonly referenced.
-In recent years, other services such as Linguee or DeepL have been developed to challenge Google's dominance.
+In recent years, other services such as or have been developed to challenge Google's dominance.
 Those tools work best on very structured content, such as simple and common sentences but also (surprisingly) on agreements, patents, and technical content.
-The main drawback to using them is the leak of proprietary information (since your content will then become part of Google's reference material).
+The main drawback to using them is the (since your content will then become part of Google's reference material).
 The output is also still far from perfect so to this day online free translations are mostly suitable for comprehension purposes.

 Are human translators obsolete?

 Every business sector is affected by automation.
-According to former POTUS candidate Andrew Yang, “Yes, Robots Are Stealing Your Job”.
+According to former POTUS candidate Andrew Yang, “”.
 While we have accepted that some professions already faded into irrelevance (lift operators, cashiers, airport counter staff…), humans will continue to be relevant for a number of important reasons:

 The first reason is about risks and liabilities: while reducing the cost of translation can definitely be meaningful for many companies, there can be hidden costs.
 Errors introduced during the translation process can cost companies a lot of money.
 If the translation was done for free by a robot, one can only blame themselves for using an automated system.